Kitha 5

 Inspiration

-She has an interest in elements found in nature, architecture and music, drawing lines, grids and geometric shapes to demonstrate it.
+She had a particular interest in elements found in nature, architecture and music, drawing lines, grids and geometric shapes to demonstrate it.
 Indeed, her work is often described by its musicality and architectonic connotations.

 Collections